Skip to Main Content

 Total remuneration

-No Norwegian companies fall into the top 20 companies in the region paying the highest remuneration to chairs, even though two of top 20 companies by market value are Norwegian.
+There are no Norwegian companies among the top 20 companies in the region that pay the highest remuneration to chairs, even though two of top 20 companies by market value are Norwegian.

 Deputy chairs

 Deputy chairs are most common in Denmark, where only four boards do not have a deputy chair, and Finland, where all companies have a deputy chair.
-The deputy chair position is less common in Norway (11 boards or 44% have the position) and the least common in Sweden, where only 10 boards (40%) have a deputy chair.
+The deputy chair position is less common in Norway (13 boards or 52%) and the least common in Sweden, where only 11 boards (44%) have a deputy chair.

 Non-executive directors